Amazon Mechanical Turk for LabelMe

 b) $JAVA_HOME - this should point to the location of your Java installation.

-The zip file contains a set of scripts that are used to interact with Mechanical Turk, along with files used to set how the task is performed (e.g. how much do the workers earn, list of jobs, etc.).
-In addition, a Matlab function is included to assist in setting which images are to be annotated.
+We provide a set of scripts that are used to interact with Mechanical Turk and set how the task is performed (e.g. how much do the workers earn, list of jobs, etc.).
+There are two ways to download the scripts to send LabelMe jobs to Mechanical Turk (currently, the scripts are available for Linux/Mac only):

 5. Submit jobs to Mechanical Turk